RobyCigar/robycigar.github.io/blog/10-how-i-created-controversy-and-gained-over-50-million-views-online.md

 ---
-title: "How I Created Controversy and Gained Over 50 Million Views Online by Targeting the Right Audience with Polarizing Fitness Content"
+title: "How I Created Controversy and Gained Over 100 Million Views Online by Targeting the Right Audience with Polarizing Fitness Content"
 date: "2025-05-15"
-desc: "Learn how I leveraged polarizing opinions in fitness and lifestyle content to go viral with over 20M+ views on Instagram and TikTok—while ignoring the hate and focusing on real connections."
+excerpt: "Learn how I leveraged polarizing opinions in fitness and lifestyle content to go viral with over 20M+ views on Instagram and TikTok—while ignoring the hate and focusing on real connections."
-tags: "personal branding, content strategy, controversial marketing, fitness, tiktok growth"
+tags: ["personal branding", "content strategy", "controversial marketing", "fitness", "tiktok growth"]
 ---

-## How I Created Controversy and Gained Over 50 Million Views Online by Targeting the Right Audience with Polarizing Fitness Content
+## How I Created Controversy and Gained Over 100 Million Views Online by Targeting the Right Audience with Polarizing Fitness Content

 Controversy sells.
 That’s not a theory—it’s a fact I’ve proven through my own journey as a content creator on Instagram and TikTok.

-In this article, I want to break down exactly how I generated over **50 million views** by deliberately crafting polarizing opinions in the **fitness and lifestyle** niche, specifically by challenging a popular belief: that playing sports is better than exercising at the gym.
+In this article, I want to break down exactly how I generated over **100 million views** by deliberately crafting polarizing opinions in the **fitness and lifestyle** niche, specifically by challenging a popular belief: that playing sports is better than exercising at the gym.

 And no, I didn’t do it just to provoke people.
 I had a plan.
 A long-term branding strategy that focused on:
 - Knowing **who to trigger**